TarkanAl-Kazily/home-linux/commands.md

 # Command line

-- fd: Display disk usage
+- fd: Display disk usage.
+- enablegpu.sh: Custom script to turn on the NVIDIA drivers.
+Run with sudo.
+- disablegpu.sh: Custom script to turn off the NVIDIA drivers.
+Run with sudo.
 - nvidia-smi: Display nvidia graphics card information.
 Requires GPU to be enabled.

 ## Groups